 It’s possible to achieve 0% waste but, it’s not that easy to happen.
 As population increases, Victoria’s waste is continuously increasing too.
 By burning 650,000 tonnes of this waste, thousands and even hundreds of homes can be lit up.

 The two-thirds of waste around the state will be recovered to recycle and reuse while others will be sent to landfill.
 This practice will help fight climate change.
 It will also lessen the use of fossil fuel.

 - It will reduce the use of natural gas

 Maryvale mill is the biggest industrial consumer of natural gas for power.
 It will lessen the use of natural gas by 60%.

 The development of Waste-to-Energy Project at Maryvale Mill will support more than 1,600 jobs during the construction phase.
 In addition to this, more than 440 direct and indirect jobs are ongoing.

-What the community says?
+What does the community say?

-Based on Victorian Department of Health’s Regional Health Status Profiles report, resident’s life expectancy around Lathrobe Valley is four years shorter than other parts of Victoria.
+Based on the Victorian Department of Health’s Regional Health Status Profiles report, resident’s life expectancy around Lathrobe Valley is four years shorter than other parts of Victoria.
 And it’s because of the brown-coal power generation which has been operating for decades.

-Mr Ian Needham, the executive officer of Lathrobe Valley Health Assembly, said “The community wanted assurances the project would have no negative health impacts”.
+Mr. Ian Needham, the executive officer of Lathrobe Valley Health Assembly, said: “The community wanted assurances the project would have no negative health impacts”.
 Victorian people want a long-term assurance based on investigation and research of professionals.
 People’s health must not sacrifice for any kind of projects.